Styyx1/ADT/README.md

 ### Disclaimer

-⚠️ **Due to the recent update of Skyrim and the Creation Kit by Bethesda, ADT patches the game files to 1.6.640 and the older version of the Creation Kit.** ⚠️

-**GOG and other Languages aside from English are not supported at present**.
+**GOG and other Languages aside from English are not supported due to the cleaning of master files.**.

 Only, Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.